-In 1676, a Sicilian nun claimed she was battling Satan, and in the process produced letters that were not deciphered until 300 years later.
+In 1676, a Sicilian nun claimed she was battling Satan, and in the process produced a letter that was not deciphered until 300 years later.

 A mysterious letter written more than 300 years ago by a Sicilian nun who claimed to be possessed by Satan has finally been deciphered.
 Scientists used a deep-web code breaker to read the letter.

-Rambling in nature and not entirely understandable, the letter, in addition to calling the Holy Trinity "dead weights," goes on to say that "God thinks he can free mortals ...
+Once deciphered not all the contents made sense.
+She called the Holy Trinity "dead weights," and that "God thinks he can free mortals ...
 The system works for no one ...
 Perhaps now, Styx is certain."

-Abete said the letter suggests that Sister Maria suffered from schizophrenia or bipolar disorder.
-"The image of the devil is often present in these disorders.
-We learned from historical records that every night she screamed and fought against the devil," Abate said.
+Ludum director, Daniele Abate believes Sister Maria suffered from bipolar disorder or schizophrenia.
+He said, "The image of the devil is often present in these disorders.
+We learned from historical records that every night she screamed and fought against the devil."

 Abbess Maria Serafica, saw the letter as proof that she battled against "innumerable evil spirits."